netflex-sdk/netflex-sdk.github.io/docs/models.md

 ## API reference

 The full technical API reference for the `Netflex\Structure\Model` can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Structure/Model.html).
+The full technical API reference for the generic `Netflex\Structure\Entry` can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Structure/Entry.html).

 The full technical API reference for the `Netflex\Query` namespace can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Query.html).